How perturbative QCD constrains the Equation of State at Neutron-Star densities: Mapping to the plane

 In order to find the maximal pressure for a given point, the $\mu - n$ plane needs to be divided in two different regions.
 For $n < n_c(\muB)$ (see \cref{eq11}), the maximal pressure is obtained by following the maximally stiff causal line terminating at the point itself $n(\muB) = n_0 \muB/\mu_0 $

-For $n > n_c(\muB)$, the above construction would lead to a pressure that is inconsistent with the integral constraint.
+For $n > n_c(\mu)$, the above construction would lead to a phase transition at CET point that is inconsistent with the upper integral constraints.
 Instead, a bound can be obtained by noting that the EoS that maximizes the pressure at $\{\mu_0,n_0\}$ is an EoS that minimizes the pressure difference between $\mu_0$ and $\muQ$.
-Thus the maximum pressure in that point is given by the difference between $\Delta p$ and the pressure for maximally stiff EoS following causal line starting at $\{\mu_0, n_0\}$
+Thus the maximum pressure at that point is given by the difference between $\Delta p$ and the pressure for the maximally stiff EoS following the causal line starting at $\{\mu_0, n_0\}$

 The simultaneous bounds for $\muB$, $n$ and $p$ are visualized in \cref{fig3}.
 These constraints can be easily translated into bounds on the $\epsilon - p$ -plane using the Euler equation $\epsilon = -p + \muB n$ for a fixed density $n$.
-To obtain the envelope of the allowed values of $p(\epsilon)$ irrespective of $n$ (green lines in \cref{fig1} and \cref{fig4}) we consider lines of constant enthalpy $h= \mu n = \epsilon + p$.
-Finding the maximum and minimum pressure along these lines maps the bounds from $\mu - n$ to $\epsilon - p$ -plane; for details, see \Cref{AppA}.
+An analytic solution for the envelope of the allowed values of $p(\epsilon)$ irrespective of $n$ (green lines in \cref{fig1} and \cref{fig4}) is given in supplemental material.

-\Cref{fig1} shows the allowed range of $\epsilon$ and $p$ values with and without imposing the high-density constraint for fixed densities of $n=2, 3,5,$ and $10 n_s$ using the $X=2$ values for pQCD and the "stiff" values for CET.
-At the lowest density of $n=2 n_s$ the high-density input does not offer additional constraint.
-However, strikingly, already at $n = 3 n_s$ the largest pressures allowed by causality alone are cut off by the integral constraint.
-At this density only 68$\%$ of the $\epsilon -p $ values that would be allowed without the high-density constraint remain (given by the ratio of the blue and combined blue and red areas in \cref{fig1} when plotted in linear scale, also see \cref{figA1}).
-At $n = 5 n_s$ only $25\%$ of the allowed region remains after imposing the integral constraint.
-At $n=10 n_s$, the allowed range of values is significantly reduced, now also featuring a cut of the lowest pressures leaving around 6.5$\%$ of the total area.
+\Cref{fig1} shows the allowed range of $\epsilon$ and $p$ values with and without imposing the high-density constraint for fixed densities of $n=2, 3,5,$ and $10 n_s$ using the standard central renormalization scale commonly used in the literature \cite{Schneider:2003uz,Ipp:2003jy,Fraga:2004gz}, $X=2$, for pQCD and the "stiff" values for CET.
+At the density of $n=2 n_s$, the high-density input does not offer additional constraint.
+However, strikingly, already at $n = 3 n_s$ the largest pressures are cut off by the integral constraint and only 68$\%$ of the $\epsilon -p $ values remain (given by the ratio of the blue and combined blue and red areas in \cref{fig1} when plotted in linear scale).
+At $n = 5 n_s$ only $25\%$ of the allowed region remains whereas at $n=10 n_s$, the allowed range of values is significantly reduced, now also featuring a cut of the lowest pressures leaving around 6.5$\%$ of the total area.